mysociety/popit/INSTALL.md

 The resulting installation is not suitable for production use, this is mainly intended for developers and test sites.

+## Developers

+In addition to these notes please see 'Developer Setup' section in the file `docs/contributing.md` if you want to work on the code.

 ## Node install notes

 Complied and installed from source as per instructions here https://github.com/joyent/node/wiki/Installation.
 Didn't attempt to use packages as my debian is too old.